Runge and Mergelyan theorems on families of open Riemann surfaces: Introduction and main results

 Recall that a topological space is said to be paracompact if every open cover has an open locally finite refinement.
-A Hausdorff space is paracompact if and only if it admits a locally finite continuous partition of unity subordinate to any given open cover.
+A Hausdorff space is paracompact if and only if it admits a locally finite partition of unity subordinate to any open cover.
+Every metrisable space is Hausdorff and paracompact \cite{StoneAH1948,RudinME1969}.

-Our first result extends the classical Runge--Behnke--Stein approximation theorem on open Riemann surfaces \cite{Runge1885,BehnkeStein1949}, combined with the Weierstrass--Florack interpolation theorem \cite{Weierstrass1885,Florack1948}, to families of open Riemann surfaces.
-See also Corollary \ref{cor:Runge}.
+Our first result, which is proved in Section \ref{sec:Runge}, extends the classical Runge--Behnke--Stein approximation theorem on open Riemann surfaces \cite{Runge1885,BehnkeStein1949}, combined with the Weierstrass--Florack interpolation theorem \cite{Weierstrass1885,Florack1948}, to families of open Riemann surfaces.

-\begin{theorem} Assume that $l\in \Z_+$, $B$ is a paracompact Hausdorff space if $l=0$ and a manifold of class $\Cscr^l$ if $l>0$, $X$ is a smooth open surface, $\{J_b\}_{b\in B}$ is a family of complex structures on $X$ of class $\Cscr^{l,(k,\alpha)}$ $(k\in \Z_+,\ l\le k+1,\ 0<\alpha<1$), $K$ is a compact Runge subset of $X$, $A$ is a closed discrete subset of $X$, $U\subset B\times X$ is an open set containing $B\times (K\cup A)$, $f:U\to\C$ is a function of class $\Cscr^{l,0}$ such that $f_b=f(b,\cdotp)$ is $J_b$-holomorphic on $U_b=\{x\in X:(b,x)\in U\}$ for every $b\in B$, and $r\in \{0,1,\ldots,k+1\}$.
+\begin{theorem} Assume that $l\in \Z_+$, $B$ is a paracompact Hausdorff space if $l=0$ and a manifold of class $\Cscr^l$ if $l>0$, $X$ is a smooth open surface, $\Jscr=\{J_b\}_{b\in B}$ is a family of complex structures on $X$ of class $\Cscr^{l,(k,\alpha)}$ $(k\in \Z_+,\ l\le k+1,\ 0<\alpha<1$), $K$ is a compact Runge subset of $X$, $A$ is a closed discrete subset of $X$, $U\subset B\times X$ is an open set containing $B\times (K\cup A)$, $f:U\to\C$ is a function of class $\Cscr^{l,0}$ such that $f_b=f(b,\cdotp)$ is $J_b$-holomorphic on $U_b=\{x\in X:(b,x)\in U\}$ for every $b\in B$, and $r\in \{0,1,\ldots,k+1\}$.
 Then, $f$ is of class $\Cscr^{l,(k+1,\alpha)}$ on $U$ and there is a function $F:B\times X\to\C$ of class $\Cscr^{l,(k+1,\alpha)}$ satisfying the following conditions. \begin{enumerate}[\rm (a)] \item The function $F_b=F(b,\cdotp):X\to\C$ is $J_b$-holomorphic for every $b\in B$. \item F approximates $f$ as closely as desired in the fine $\Cscr^{l,(k+1,\alpha)}$ topology on $B\times K$. \item $F_b-f_b$ vanishes to order $r$ at every point $a\in A$ for every $b\in B$. \end{enumerate} \end{theorem}

-Theorem \ref{th:Runge} is proved in Section \ref{sec:Runge}.
 The reason for assuming $l\le k+1$ will become evident in the proof of Lemma \ref{lem:Xholomorphic}.
 As explained above, the complex structures $J_b$ in the theorem are compatible with one another only to order $k+1$, which necessitates the assumption $r\le k+1$ in condition (c).
-See also the generalisation to a variable family of compact Runge sets given by Corollary \ref{cor:Runge}.
+See also Corollary \ref{cor:Runge} for approximation on variable families of compact $J_b$-convex subsets $K_b\subset X$, $b\in B$.